Senseo Coffee Brewing

 Cleanup and Maintenance

-Basically, because it is a pod system there is no real cleanup.
+Because it is a pod system, there is no real cleanup.
 This is one clean brewing system that requires no maintenance.

 Cupping the Senseo

-The Senseo is not only a brewing system but is also a line of coffee.
-The Senseo coffee pods come in 4 different varietals: Mild Roast, Medium Roast, Dark Roast, and Decaffeinated.
+The Senseo is not only a brewing system but also a coffee line.
+The Senseo coffee pods come in four different varietals: Mild Roast, Medium Roast, Dark Roast, and Decaffeinated.

 There is no dancing around this topic.
 The Senseo makes awful coffee.
 It’s weak and bitter.
-Granted I’m a coffee snob, who roasts his own coffee and brews espresso and french press every day, so consider the source.
-On the coffee hierarchy, I’d put the Senseo higher than instant coffee and lower than canned drip.
+Granted, I’m a coffee snob who roasts his own coffee and brews espresso and French press every day, so consider the source.
+I’d put the Senseo higher than instant coffee and lower than canned drip on the coffee hierarchy.

-I could have quit after trying several bitter cups, but I was determined to find out if the Senseo was salvageable.
-The coffee put out by Sara Lee for Senseo was obviously low grade.
+I could have quit after trying several bitter cups, but I was determined to discover if the Senseo was salvageable.
+Sara Lee’s coffee for Senseo was low-grade.
 Maybe all this machine needed was some quality coffee?
-Unfortunately, I couldn’t grind up my own home roast since this machine required pods.
+Unfortunately, I couldn’t grind up my home roast since this machine required pods.

 I got in the car and drove to the nearest Starbucks.
-For what it’s worth, they sell a decent espresso blend that works as a drip coffee in pod form.
+It sells a decent espresso blend that works as a drip coffee in pod form.
 When I returned home I discovered the Starbucks pod was much smaller than the Senseo pod, therefore it wouldn’t work.
-The Senseo has its own custom pod size.
+The Senseo has its custom pod size.

 Starbucks pod on left, Senseo on right

 I should have given up here, but I didn’t.
 I grabbed a pair of scissors and performed surgery on one of the Senseo pods.
-I removed all the stale tasteless coffee from 1 pod and replaced it with some Ethiopian Sidamo that I had roasted 2 days ago.
+I removed all the stale, tasteless coffee from one pod and replaced it with some Ethiopian Sidamo that I had roasted two days ago.
 Then I brewed again.
 Most of the bitterness was gone, but the coffee was still too weak to drink.

 Hope for the Senseo?